derekburgess/jaws/docs/architecture.md

 | `jaws.services` | `jaws.domain`, `jaws.ports`, `jaws.services` | Adapters, legacy commands, concrete providers/storage, interfaces |
 | `jaws.settings` | `jaws.domain` | Ports, services, adapters, concrete providers/storage, interfaces |

 All four layers may import the Python standard library.
-They may not import third-party packages.
+Domain, ports, and settings may not import third-party packages.
+Milestone 4 comparison services may import the core numeric stack (`numpy`, `scikit-learn`, and `kneed`), but no provider, storage, MCP/CLI, or plotting integration.
 The architecture test parses imports rather than importing modules, so an optional dependency cannot hide an invalid direction merely because it is unavailable in the test environment.